formix/MegaCityOne/README.md

 For any Judge, you have the following two methods: Advise and Enforce.
 The Advise method is called to display or hide user interface elements.
 The Enforce method is called to protect a section of code from illegal activity.
-Enforce will throw an exception if the Law is not respected.
+Enforce will throw an exception if the Law is broken.

 ```c#
 if (judge.Advise("AllowOpenChannel"))